 Injured on the job in Colorado Springs?
 You may be entitled to workers’ comp benefits to help cover the cost of your medical treatment and lost wages.
 Workers’ comp is a no-fault insurance system that is designed to provide financial support to employees who are injured on the job, regardless of who was at fault for the injury.

 Navigating the workers’ comp system can be overwhelming, and it is important to understand your rights and options.
-To help you make the most informed decisions, the legal team at Heuser & Heuser has provided answers to some common questions about workers’ comp in Colorado Springs.
+To help you make the most informed decisions, the legal team at Heuser & Heuser has provided answers to the top Colorado workers’ compensation questions.

 HOW DO I KNOW IF MY EMPLOYER CARRIES WORKERS’ COMP INSURANCE?